a-Klevy/TweetsClustering/README.md

 K-means clustering algorithm is implemented from scratch, without using any machine learning libraries

-Output results on one of the datasets is provided in "Report.pdf".
+Output results on one of the datasets is provided in "AI Report.pdf".

 # Steps To Run